Here’s a dog that in our looks just like an adorable little old man with a fluffy beard and the cutest (albeit a bit “unkept”) eyebrows.

 Standard Schnauzer Training

 Schnauzers need to be socialized early if you want them to be on their best behavior.
-As the saying goes, it’s hard to teach an old dog new tricks (and sometimes the trick is simply how to be friendly-true for adult humans too!).
+As the saying goes, it’s hard to teach an old dog new tricks (and sometimes the temptation is simply how to be friendly-true for adult humans, too!).

 One of the most common…